-Step 2: Apply for your learning community through the housing contract.
+Step 2: Complete both your housing contract and your Learning Community contract.
 To learn more about how to sign up for housing, click here.

 Step 3: Confirm your Learning Community courses.
 You will be registered for these courses prior to SLU101 summer orientation and will meet with an advisor then to make sure that they fit your schedule and major.

 If you’re wondering which learning community at Saint Louis University is right for you and the application process, take a look at these frequently asked questions.

 Learning Community experiences offered will not only focus on the academic components of the Learning Community, but will also provide a variety of social and educational programs to assist with a student's first year transition to the university.
 Making the transition from high school to college can be difficult.
 As you experience new freedoms, learn new routines, and face new academic and personal challenges, a Learning Community can help you begin your college career successfully.
 We encourage each student to become a partner in their education by becoming an active leader and learner within their Learning Community.

 There are several learning communities that are open to everyone: